SFDO-Tooling/CumulusCI/docs/robotframework.rst

 Set Test Elapsed Time
 ---------------------
-This keyword captures a computed rather than measured elapsed time for performance-tests.
+This **Set Test Elapsed Time** keyword captures a computed rather than measured elapsed time for performance-tests.

 For example, if you were performance testing a Salesforce batch process, you might want to store the Salesforce-measured elapsed time of the batch process instead of the time measured in the CCI client process.